-Below is a brief description of a home theater set up for the do it yourselfer.
-The details can be found on the web on the Kodi Wiki, PlayOn guides, Raspberry PI guides, and OpenVPN guides.
+Below find a brief description of a home theater set up for the do it yourselfer.
+You can find the details on the web on the Kodi Wiki, PlayOn guides, Raspberry PI guides, and OpenVPN guides.

 If you are a computer/network do it yourselfer, and comfortable working with Linux and Windows, you can set up a home theater that can stream videos from the web or from devices on your local network.
 You will need an HDMI-capable TV, a BLU-RAY player, streaming media software like PlayOn, media player software like Kodi in my case running on a Raspberry PI 4, a stable network connection, a Windows server PC on the local network (for the PlayOn server software and a VPN.

-So, all I need from my Internet Service Provider (ISP) is s stable and fast internet connection.
+My Internet Service Provider (ISP)must provide me with a stable and fast internet connection.
 Eternal Hosting provides content like sports and local TV.
 With the Raspberry Pi stand alone, I can take my content on the road and still use my VPN.
-Also, I recommend powering the raspberry pi with a 2A power supply which is more power than provided by most USB ports on devices like TVs, and PCs, which are 100mA (0.1A) to 500mA (0.5A).
+Also, I recommend powering the raspberry pi with a 2A power supply which provides more power than provided by most USB ports on devices like TVs, and PCs, which supply 100mA (0.1A) to 500mA (0.5A).

 For a techno-geek, this was fun to set up.
 I have access to my online content and can play a DVD if needed.
 Through Eternal Hosting I can also access local news without having to install an antenna.
 And with Kodi, I can configure the look of my TV.
 If Kodi or the PlayOn Browser misbehaves, I can cast whatever I want to watch from the PC.